GMOD/jbrowse-components/website/docs/api_guide.md

 (sync) used to infer a track type given a location type from the "Add track workflow"

+### TrackSelector-multiTrackMenuItems

+(sync) used to add new menu items to the "shopping cart" in the header of the hierarchical track menu when tracks are added to the selection

 ### LaunchView-LinearGenomeView

 (async) launches a linear genome view given parameters